 Program Committees elect representatives to the Board of Directors and its standing committees from among their members.
 Members are encouraged but not required to participate in varous CCE-Tompkins events, such as its Annual Breakfast Meeting in November.

 Opportunity for leadership and group skill development; hands-on involvement in CCE-Tompkins' mission: Strengthening youth, adults, families and communities through learning partnerships that put knowledge to work.

 We welcome volunteer involvement from throughout Tompkins County.
-Please visit our Staff List and contact the program leader in your area of interest, listed in the column at left.
+Please visit our Staff List and contact the program leader in your area of interest for information about volunteering on their Program Advisory Committee.